 - Do you think art should have a deeper meaning or value or can art just be for art’s sake?

 - What response do you want to evoke in your viewers?

 - What do you find is the most exciting part of the creative process?

-We feel that the artists’ responses provide such a valuable insight for our community of artists that we wanted to share one SNAPSHOT Question & Answer from each issue with you, going forward.
-The December 2021 Issue 35 print issue is sold out, however you can still download the digital magazine via our webstore to read more.
+We feel that the artists’ responses provide such a valuable insight for our community of artists that we wanted to share one Quick Q & A response from each issue with you, going forward.
+The December 2021 Issue 35 print issue is sold out, but you can download the digital magazine via our webstore to read more.
 To ensure you never miss an issue again, you can also subscribe to Beautiful Bizarre Magazine, and have each issue sent straight to your door each quarter.

-Excerpt from Issue 35 // December 2021 SNAPSHOT editorial: Artists Sandra Yagi, Evan Lovejoy, Ebony Russell, Laura Rubin, Horka Dolls, Gina Kalabishis respond to the below SNAPSHOT question:
+Excerpt from Issue 35 // December 2021 Quick Q & A editorial: Artists Sandra Yagi, Evan Lovejoy, Ebony Russell, Laura Rubin, Horka Dolls, Gina Kalabishis respond to the below Quick Q & A: